-Each of the Named Executive Officers received a payout under LTIP Awards granted in fiscal year 2009 for the three-year performance period ended June 30, 2011.
-The Committee determined that we achieved the following percentile rankings among the Peer Group with respect to the LTIP Award performance measures for the fiscal year 2009-10-11 performance period:
+Each of the Named Executive Officers received a payout under the LTIP Awards granted in fiscal year 2010 for the three-year performance period ended December 31, 2012.
+The Committee determined that we achieved the following percentile rankings among the Peer Group with respect to the LTIP Award performance measures for the calendar year 2010-11-12 performance period:

-Performance Measure Result Percentile Rank Weighted Payout Percentage Revenue growth 0.55% 55th 24.77% Growth in fully diluted EPS 15.19% 77th 80.00% Average return on invested capital 15.82% 48th 36.19%
+As a result, each of the Named Executive Officers received the LTIP Award payout for fiscal year 2013 included in the "Number of Shares Acquired on Vesting" column of the Option Exercises and Stock Vested for

-As a result, each of the Named Executive Officers received the LTIP Award payout in fiscal year 2011 included in the "Stock Awards-Number of Shares or Units of Stock That Have Not Vested" column of the Outstanding Equity Awards at June 30, 2011 table beginning on page 50.
-Each payment represents a total payout of 140.96% of the target LTIP Award values for the three-year performance period ended June 30, 2011.
+Fiscal Year 2013 table on page 53.
+Each payment represents a total payout of 189.5% of the target LTIP Award values for the three-year performance period ended December 31, 2012.

-LTIP Awards Granted During Fiscal Year 2011.
+LTIP Awards Granted During and After Fiscal Year 2011.

 During the third quarter of fiscal year 2011, the Committee adopted a Long-Term Incentive Performance Plan Under the Performance Bonus Plan, which we refer to as the Officer LTIP Plan.
-The Officer LTIP Plan establishes the terms and conditions for LTIP Awards granted to our executive officers during fiscal year 2011.
+The Officer LTIP Plan establishes the terms and conditions for LTIP Awards granted to our executive officers during and after fiscal year 2011.

-During the third quarter of fiscal year 2011, the Committee also granted to each of the Named Executive Officers, under our 2009 Omnibus Stock Incentive Plan, the following target LTIP Awards based on the following target LTIP Award values:
+During the third quarter of fiscal year 2013, the Committee granted to each of the Named Executive Officers, under our 2009 Omnibus Stock Incentive Plan, the following target LTIP Awards based on the following target LTIP Award values: